HISTORY AND PURPOSE

 The purpose of the Property Tax Base Sharing Act is to address on-going increased costs in taxing jurisdictions that are not actually home to the mineral development.

-- Under the Impact Act, the developer of each proposed new large-scale hard-rock mine is required to prepare an impact plan that identifies the local government services and facilities that will be needed as a result of the mineral development.
+- Under the Impact Act, the developer of each proposed new large-scale hard rock mine is required to prepare an impact plan that identifies the local government services and facilities that will be needed because of the mineral development.
 A mineral developer is considered “large-scale” if in the construction or operation of the mine and associated milling facility, the developer and its contractors and subcontractors at the site will employ more than 75 persons during any consecutive six-month period.